AW in the News

 I am currently working on the 25th Anniversary Committee of The OPening Word celebration.
 It is being held in April 2017 and you will get more information on that as soon as I have the final details.
 By all means check out the website: www.openingword.org.
 Maybe some of you would be interested in learning more or…. even teaching!

-Read more about the activities of the Associates of Wisdom in the Winter 2016/2017 Issue of Wisdom's Voice.
-Click the icon below.
+Read more about the activities of the Associates in Wisom's Voice.